qe201020335/BeatSaberOffsetMigrator/README.md

    - On newer versions, due to the timing issue mentioned above, if the controllers are not physically still, the sabers will move slightly as the `Apply Offset` option is toggled

 ### Restore Offset (For example, on 1.38.0)
+> [!IMPORTANT]
+> The same runtime must be used for both versions of the game to ensure the offset can be migrated correctly.
+> See the [above](#what-runtime-am-i-using) for how to check your runtime.
 0. Make sure you have read the [notes](#things-to-note) and [warnings](#how-to-use) above
 1. Grab a [release](https://github.com/qe201020335/BeatSaberOffsetMigrator/releases) for your game version and install it
 2. Copy the configuration file from the game you just saved the offset to the game you want to restore the offset